CMSgov/dpc-app/README.md

 The recommended method for testing the Services is with the [Postman](https://www.getpostman.com) application.
 This allows easy visualization of responses, as well as simplifies adding the necessary HTTP Headers.

-> Note: the CURL command strips off the trailing `$export` from any request URIs, which makes it impossible to correctly test the initial data export request.

 Steps for testing the data export: